 Was famous Cornell professor a harasser or the victim of a witch hunt?

-Washington, D.C.- The New York Court of Appeals, the state's highest court, agreed today to hear an appeal from Cornell University psychology professor James Mass, the nationally known researcher and filmmaker accused of sexual harassment by former students.
-Maas is asking the court to reinstate his lawsuit, which charges that Cornell failed to follow its own proceedures for investigating and adjudicating sexual harassment charges.
-Lower courts had previously dimissed the suit without reaching the merits of Maas's claims.
+Washington, D.C.- The New York Court of Appeals, the state’s highest court, agreed today to hear an appeal from Cornell University psychology professor James Maas, the nationally known researcher and filmmaker accused of sexual harassment by former students.
+Maas is asking the court to reinstate his lawsuit, which charges that Cornell failed to follow its own procedures for investigating and adjudicating sexual harassment charges.
+Lower courts had previously dismissed the suit without reaching the merits of Maas’s claims.

 The accusations against Professor Maas in 1994 set off a long-running and highly publicized debate on the Cornell campus and around the nation.
 The professor’s national reputation contributed to the attention surrounding the case.
 Maas, who continues to teach the most popular course at Cornell and has received numerous national and local teaching awards, is perhaps best known for the educational films and television programs he produces.

 The allegations against Maas were first made by twin sisters that had worked on his film crews.
 They eventually found two other former crew members to join them as complainants.
 After graduating, the four women charged that kissing and hugs, exchanges of gifts, and various remarks made while working for Maas constituted a pattern of sexual harassment.
 Although Maas was not found, according to Cornell, “to have either had, or sought, an intimate sexual relationship with any of his students, nor to have engaged in [any] physically abusive behaviors,” the university imposed sanctions against the professor.